Glossary of Eye Care Terms - E-H

 hybrid contact lenses Contact lenses that have a central optical zone made of rigid gas permeable (GP) plastic, surrounded by an outer "skirt" of silicone hydrogel or regular hydrogel material.
 Hybrid contacts are designed to provide the crisp optics of GP contact lenses and wearing comfort comparable to that of soft lenses.

-hyperopia Also called farsightedness.
-A refractive error where a person must exert a greater-than-normal focusing effort to see distant and near objects clearly.
+hyperopia A refractive error where a person must exert a greater-than-normal focusing effort to see distant and near objects clearly.
 Depending on the farsighted person's age and degree of hyperopia, objects may be clear or blurred without glasses.
-Symptoms other than blurred vision include headaches, eye strain, and avoidance of reading and other near tasks.
+Other symptoms of hyperopia include headaches, eye strain, and avoidance of reading and other near tasks.
+Also called farsightedness.
 Learn more about hyperopia.

 hypoglycemia Abnormally low level of sugar (glucose) in the blood, which causes dizziness, hunger, shakiness and other symptoms.
 Skipping or delaying meals, too-small meals, or a high level of physical activity can cause hypoglycemia.
 Too much alcohol or certain drugs can also cause it.
 In diabetics, it can be caused by too much insulin.